nitishspatkar/nitishspatkar.github.io/projects.md

 ---

 ### Projects
-I have been part of and contributing to the following Innosuisse funded research projects:
+I have been part of and contributing to the following Innosuisse funded innovation projects:

 ---